maurosampietro/UltraMapper/README.md

 What is UltraMapper?
 --------------------------------

-UltraMapper is a tool that allows you to map one object of type T to another object of type V.

-It avoids you the need to manually write the (boring) code that instantiate/assign all the members of the object.
+UltraMapper is a .NET mapper, that is, a tool that avoids you the need to write the code needed to copy values from a source object to a target object.
+It avoids you the need to manually write the (boring) code that reads the value from the source and instantiate/assign the relative member on the target object.

 It can be used to get deep copies of an object.

 Why should I use UltraMapper instead of known alternatives like AutoMapper, ExpressMapper or TinyMapper?
 --------------------------------